 There really is no single, best coffee roaster machine.
 You must carefully consider your own needs and budget and then simply compare and contrast the products available to you.

-There are a number of different ways to roast coffee.
-In this guide we will focus on what you need to know to choose a home coffee roaster.
+There are a number of different ways to roast coffee all with a unique flavor.
+In this guide we will focus on what we think you should consider when choosing a home coffee bean roaster.